gatsbysghost/devsecops_exercise/README.md

 ## Requirements

-This program does not depend on any external packages, but it does require some of the standard library features introduced in `Python 3`.
+This program does not depend on any external packages, but it does require some of the standard library features introduced in Python 3.
 Backwards compatibility to Python 2 is not guaranteed.

 ## How to run this program